offbyone/ideas/content/old/general-thoughts/times-a-wasting.md

 I know that this is going to change over the course of the year, at least to some extent, but **damn** this course is pointless.

 What course?
-The one you\'d expect: PSYC104.
-Thus far, all we\'ve done is define \"Hypothesis\" and \"Theory\", and received a bit of a refresher on the scientific method.
+The one you'd expect: PSYC104.
+Thus far, all we've done is define "Hypothesis" and "Theory", and received a bit of a refresher on the scientific method.
 This, in 2.5 classes of 90 minutes.
-Can\'t imagine where we\'ll get to by the end of the course, at this rate\...
+Can't imagine where we'll get to by the end of the course, at this rate\...
 Not too far, i imagine.

 Bah

-Of course, i\'ll eat my words if i do poorly, won\'t i? :)
+Of course, i'll eat my words if i do poorly, won't i? :)